Studying at CBS

 - Use your mentor: CBS has so-called mentor schemes where older students help the new first-year students to better manage their competences and study technique.
 You can learn a lot from your mentor, so remember to attend the mentor meetings.
-See more at studieliv.cbs.dk
+You can see the mentors' profiles and watch videos under Students by clicking on your programme at opendays.cbs.dk

 Create balance in your life - and remember to have fun

 - Formulate realistic plans: Plan and prioritise based on what you can actually manage - rather than an unrealistic ideal that only disappoints you when you cannot live up to it.